Xray-App/xray-zephyr-migration/README.md

 Restart-Service sshd
 ```

-Now you should be able to ssh in the instance using the following command:
+Now you should be able to SSH into the instance using the following command:

 ```zsh
 ssh -p 38922 -i ~/.ssh/your_key_file Administrator@sl-jira-win.com